LennartHennigs/Button2/README.md

 - For the class to work, you need to call the button's `loop()` member function in your sketch's `loop()` function.
 - Please see the *examples* below for more details.

+### Using an timer interrupt instead

+- Alternatively, you can call the button's `loop()` function via a timer interrupt.
+- I haven't tried this extensively, so you are on your own here.
+- You need make sure that the interval is quick enough that it can detect your timeouts (see below).
+- There is an example for the ESP32 [ESP32TimerInterrupt.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/ESP32TimerInterrupt/ESP32TimerInterrupt.ino) that I tested.

 ### Timeouts